 - Sterling Silver – It's way risky to wash silver in the dishwasher – Stainless steel will leave marks on your sterling that is difficult to get out and detergents with lemon or citrus will etch and scratch your expensive silver why chance it?

 When I hand wash my dishes I want them to dry fast and safe.
 In the past I would use dish towels and pile them up.
-Things would get broken and they wouldn’t dry very well.
-I went looking for a dish rack but many of them were ugly plastic that wouldn’t hold bigger pieces.
-I finally found this Rubbermaid dish rack at Target.
-It’s open on the sides so you can put baking pans and large skillets in it with no problem.
-I got it on sale for 15% off using the Target Cartwheel app.
+Things would get broken and they wouldn't dry very well.
+I went looking for a dish rack but many of them were ugly plastic that wouldn't hold bigger pieces.
+I finally found this Rubbermaid dish rack.
+It's open on the sides so you can put baking pans and large skillets in it with no problem.
+I love it!

-One of my favorite things is the low profile.
-It’s not too high but it still supports big items like my 2″ thick wood cutting board.
-When I’m not using it I can fold up the mat and put it in my cabinet.
-Now you too can take care of your fine glasses, knives, and pans!
+One of my favorite things about this sink drainer is the low profile.
+It's not too high but it still supports big items like my 2″ thick wood cutting board.
+The small drain board is perfect for wine glasses and the utensil holder is removable.
+When I'm not using it I can fold up the mat and put it in my cabinet.